brunokoga/pathfinder-markdown/prd_markdown/mythicAdventures/mythicMonsters.md

 **Init and Senses** : Several mythic monsters have the Mythic [Improved Initiative](/pathfinderRPG/prd/mythicAdventures/mythicFeats.html#_improved-initiative-mythic) feat, which allows the creature to expend one use of mythic power to treat its initiative roll as a 20.
 Because you rarely check the Feats entry for a monster when rolling initiative, it would be easy to forget that ability when using the monster.
 As a reminder of this ability, a monster with that feat has a superscript "M" after its initiative modifier.
 The listed initiative modifier already includes the additional bonus from the Mythic Improved Initiative feat.

 **Feats** : The creature's feats are listed here.
-If a monster has a mythic feat, that feat is identified with a superscript "M," such as "Improved Initiative<sup>M</sup>" rather than "Mythic [Improved Initiative](/pathfinderRPG/prd/feats.html#_improved-initiative)."
+If a monster has a mythic feat, that feat is identified with a superscript "M," such as "Improved InitiativeM" rather than "Mythic [Improved Initiative](/pathfinderRPG/prd/feats.html#_improved-initiative)."
 Most mythic feats improve non-mythic feats, and have the non-mythic feat as a prerequisite.
 In these cases, the non-mythic feat isn't listed along with the mythic feat—the superscript "M" indicates the creature has the mythic and non-mythic versions of that feat.

 **Special Attacks** : All of the monsters presented in this section have the mythic subtype, which grants them the mythic power universal monster ability, allows them to expend uses of mythic power to add surge dice to d20 rolls, and may add other abilities as well.
 When running a monster with mythic power, always remember that it can use the surge ability—especially because some mythic creatures don't use mythic power for anything else, so that ability is necessary for the monster to keep up with and challenge mythic PCs.
 (Plus, part of the fun of using mythic rules is getting to use mythic surges, and the GM should get to do that, too.)